The Office of University Communications has established the following criteria to ensure that The Bulletin is used as intended.

 Consider emailing event notices to Dian Taylor-Alleyne (email@example.com), who sends a campus-wide email listing upcoming events each week during the fall and spring semesters.

-University Communications will edit copy for appropriate style and language.
+University Relations will edit copy for appropriate style and language.
 Submissions that do not meet the above criteria will not be included in The Bulletin.